 Oil and Natural Gas Pipelines

-Pipelines are a critical part of Canada’s oil and natural gas infrastructure.
-Pipelines are the safest and most efficient way to move large volumes of oil and natural gas from development areas to refineries, petrochemical plants and even to our homes and businesses for use.
+Pipelines are a critical part of Canada’s oil and natural gas industry.
+Pipelines are the safest and most efficient way to move large volumes of oil and natural gas from production areas to refineries, petrochemical plants and even to our homes and businesses for use.

 Types of Pipelines